SteveKChiu/lua-intf/README.md

 `lua-intf` is a binding between C++11 and Lua language, it provides three different set of API in one package:

-+ Low level API as simple wrapper for lua C API
++ Low level API as simple wrapper for Lua C API
 + High level API to access Lua object
 + Export C++ class or function to Lua script

 `lua-intf` is inspired by [vinniefalco's LuaBridge](https://github.com/vinniefalco/LuaBridge) work, but has been rewritten to take advantage of C++11 features.

-Low level API as simple wrapper for lua C API
+Low level API as simple wrapper for Lua C API
 ---------------------------------------------

 This is a simple wrapper of one-to-one mapping for Lua C API, consider the following code: